Deswatts/Apsat/docs/README-en.md

 ### GitHub Release

-In Apsat's [GitHub Release]()<!--TODO: Add GitHub Release link-->, choose a version to download according to your device.
+In Apsat's [GitHub Release](https://github.com/Deswatts/Apsat/releases), choose a version to download according to your device.

 ---